 The parents of children taking part in an off-site activity should be provided with all appropriate information about the intended visit.
-Parents must give their permission in writing prior to departure before a child can be involved in off-site activities which are not within the locality of the School.
+Parents must give their permission through Arbor prior to departure before a child can be involved in off-site activities which are not within the locality of the School.

-For trips within the locality of the school, which we determine to be within 2 miles of Pinner Wood School School, specific permission will not be required so long as the activity takes place during the School day.
+For trips within the locality of the school, which we determine to be within 2 miles of Pinner Wood School, specific permission will not be required so long as the activity takes place during the School day.
 Parents will be asked to give their permission for these trips when their child joins the School.

-An email from the office will be used to keep parents updated on travel times.
+An email from the office or a message via Seesaw will be used to keep parents updated on travel times.